Cycling Mt. Ascutney , Vermont

 Begin the climb by riding into Mt.
 Ascutney State Park.

-Ride away from the New Hampshire border which is a stone's throw from the start.
+Ride away from the New Hampshire border, a stone's throw from the start.

 Some, but not many, viewpoints along the way.